Shifra-Sherrow/Mine-Sweeper/README.md

-The good old game with fun twists!
+The good old game, with fun twists!